-Showers construction depends on the type of shower.
-Single-piece units have the walls and floor molded together, making installation just a matter of connecting the plumbing.
+- Single-piece units have the walls and floor molded together, making installation just a matter of connecting the plumbing.
 You do not have to worry about meeting the code for minimum heights with prefabricated showers or shower kits that include all the pieces needed.

-Importance of Height
+The Importance of Shower Wall Height

-The height of a shower is linked to the location of the shower head.
-Tall shower walls are not to create privacy for those inside but to prevent overspray from the shower head from damaging the bathroom walls.
-If you build shower walls too far below the height of the shower head, water will leave the shower, creating a mess and a slip hazard outside the shower.
+The height of a shower is linked to the location of the showerhead.
+Tall shower walls are not to create privacy for those inside but to prevent overspray from the showerhead from damaging the bathroom walls.
+If you build shower walls too far below the height of the showerhead, water will leave the shower, creating a mess and a slip hazard outside the shower.

-When looking at the height of the shower walls, consider two measurements.
-The height from the bathroom floor outside the shower must be at least 72 inches, according to the "2003 International Plumbing Codes Handbook" by R. Dodge Woodson.
-Inside the shower, the height from the drain to the top of the wall needs to be at least 70 inches.
+The correct wall height of a shower consists of two measurements.
+The height from the bathroom floor outside the shower must be at least 72 inches.
+(This height, however, may not be ideal for taller users, so consider your individual needs and those of your household.)Inside the shower, the height from the drain to the top of the wall needs to be at least 70 inches.
 The difference in heights takes into account the shower pan, also called the base, on the floor of the shower.
 This waterproof piece holds the drain and might be built up from the bathroom floor.

-Other Shower Heights
+Other Important Shower Measurements

 The retaining wall for a shower refers to the raised edges of the shower pan on all sides, including the threshold into the shower.
 This directs water toward the drain and keeps it from leaving the shower.
 The retaining wall edges must be at least 3 inches high, and the threshold at least 2 inches high.